 When you are in the hospital, waiting is part of the process.
 Doctors and staff can’t work around each person’s individual schedule.
 There are too many people to help.
 So find a way to keep busy while you wait and find a way to be pleasant.
 It will make your stay happier for you and for your family member.
 Try to work with the staff, not against them.
 If you have major problem with a staff member who seems incompetent, talk with the person who is their direct supervisor.
 Keep working your way up if you get no satisfaction.

 **Speaking as a former staff member, it is not helpful when you name-drop or expect special privileges because of who you know.
-Our priorities have to be with the sicker patients, not the privileges people.
+Our priorities have to be with the sicker patients, not the privileged people.
 We try to care for everyone as fairly as we can.
 When you add privilege into the equation, it adds unnecessary pressure.
 It assumes we won’t give you good care otherwise.

 Have a small notebook handy with needed information, questions you have, etc. Everything can go in here and you will know where to find it.